YoloWingPixie/lsobot/README.md

     **$logpath** = The location of your dcs.log.
 Defaults to $env:USERPROFILE\Saved Games\DCS.openbeta_server\Logs\dcs.log

-    **$hookUrl** = The URL for your Discord Web Hook
+    **$hookUrl** = The URL for your Discord webhook

-2. Place LsoBot.ps1, LsoBot-Register.ps1, and LsoBot-Deregister.ps1 on the DCS World server in folder.
+2. Place LsoBot.ps1, LsoBot-Register.ps1, and LsoBot-Deregister.ps1 on the DCS World server in a folder.
 Recommend: C:\Scripts or C:\LsoBot or something similiar in the root of C:\ or in a common scripts folder.

 3. Open LsoBot-Register.ps1 and update $filePath to the location of LsoBot.ps1.
 Defaults to C:\Scripts\LsoBot.ps1